pavelkrustev/colorlog/README.txt

 The rules are line-based and fairly self-explanatory, see example files in 'config/' directory for samples.

+To add a new line, type something like this
+(please mind the ending comma if there are more lines in the array after the new alarm:

+      'RED          text:newstring',

 The rules are applied in order - the first rule to match a given line is used.
 For available colors, see head of colorlogs.pl.